-- DHR panel meeting was a result of difficulties in sourcing an appropriately qualified DHR chair and their availability to start the work. - The first DHR panel meeting took place on 5 January 2023.
-Terms of Reference were agreed, and agencies agreed to provide information to the review by way of Individual Management Reviews (IMRs).
-Lucy's employer agreed to provide a narrative report. - 5.4 At the point of the first meeting of the DHR panel, some elements of the police investigation were not concluded.
+- 1.8 At the point of the first meeting of the DHR panel, some elements of the police investigation were not concluded.
 The coroner had not set a date for an inquest.
 The Chair of the DHR notified the coroner of the review; subsequently, the coroner indicated for the DHR to be concluded prior to the inquest taking place.
 In order to facilitate this, the coroner gave permission for the police to disclose witness statements taken for the purposes of the coroners' enquiry to the DHR.
 These are referenced appropriately in the report. - The panel met four times: responses and additional queries outside of these meetings were addressed via telephone and email.
 The DHR panel carefully considered the material provided by agencies and the contributions made by the family.
-Following the DHR panel's deliberations, a draft overview report was produced: this was discussed and refined at further panel meetings. - 5.7 The medical cause of Lucy's death was not known until October 2023 due to extensive forensic work required.
-The report was concluded in November 2023 following final consultation with Lucy's family. - 6 INVOLVEMENT OF FAMILY, FRIENDS, WORK FRIENDS, NEIGHBOURS, AND WIDER COMMUNITY
+Following the DHR panel's deliberations, a draft overview report was produced: this was discussed and refined at further panel meetings. - 1.8 Lucy's mum and her adult child, Alex, were both assisted by a Victim Support Homicide Worker.
+The Chair of the review wrote to both Lucy's mum and Alex, enclosing the relevant Home Office leaflet.
+The letters inviting Lucy's family to contribute to the review, were given to them (personally) by their Victim Support Homicide Worker, and they agreed to contribute to the review. - 1.9 The Chair of the review met Lucy's mum and Alex, who were assisted in the meeting by their Victim Support Homicide Worker.
+Their contribution to the review is appropriately referenced throughout the report. - 1.10 After an extensive period of consultation, both Lucy's mum and her adult child provided feedback and had a number of questions, which resulted in revisions to the report.
+They were supported in this by their Victim Support Homicide Worker.
+The report was concluded in November 2023.